statsig-io/statsigstatus/incident_report.md

 13:56
 We have mitigated the issue and are spinning back the clusters back up.
 Services should start to come back online soon.

+14:25
+All services are back up and performing as expected

 #### 2/5/2022, 18:00hrs PT